Does your dog have itchy, red paws or skin? Your dog may have allergies.

 WHAT ARE THE TREATMENTS FOR ALLERGIES?

 There are numerous different foods, medications and supplements that can help alleviate the symptoms of allergies.
 Just like people, dogs and cats can take antihistamines.
-Please ask your veterinarian for the correct dosage since sometimes our pets have to take more, or less, medication then a person would.
-A lot of pets benefit from the addition of fatty acids to their diet, such as a omega 3 supplement.
-This supplement typically needs to be taken in a larger quantity then a human dosage, so it is best to purchase a dog or cat specific supplement.
+Please ask your veterinarian for the correct dosage since sometimes our pets have to take more, or less, medication than a person would.
+A lot of pets benefit from the addition of fatty acids to their diet, such as an omega 3 supplement.
+This supplement typically needs to be taken in a larger quantity than a human dosage, so it is best to purchase a dog or cat specific supplement.

 In the past a lot of our pets suffering from allergies would be prescribed a steroid, which typically would improve the symptoms, but came with a lot of negative side-effects.
 Now, we have a larger selection of medications without all the negative side-effects.
 Read below to learn about treatment options to help with your dog’s allergy symptoms.

-- Apoquel is a oral tablet that starts working within 4 hours and controls your pets itch within 24 hours.
+- Apoquel is an oral tablet that starts working within 4 hours and controls your pets itch within 24 hours.
 Unlike steroids Apoquel can be used with other common medications your pet may already be receiving, such as NSAIDS, immunotherapy, and anti-fungals.
 Apoquel can be a good choice for pets needing long-term therapy.
+Because Apoquel is an immunosuppressant, it is not recommended to be used in pets that have cancerous conditions.

 - Cytopoint injectable stops the itch signal from reaching the pets brain.
 It begins working within one day and offers 3-8 weeks of relief with a single in hospital injection.